$0.00

 In this article

-Bigfork, Montana is known for its pleasant setting on the shores of Flathead Lake and its fine art, dining, and theater.
+Bigfork, Montana, is known for fine art, dining, theater, and its pleasant setting on Flathead Lake.
 The town has been designated “One of the 100 Best Small Art Towns in the West”.

-Bigfork, Montana has an overall crime rate of 12 per 1,000 residents, which is extremely low.
-This makes Bigfork, Montana one of the safest towns in Montana.
+Bigfork is a good place to live.
+The town’s crime rate is 12 per 1,000 residents, which is extremely low.
+This makes Bigfork, Montana, one of the safest towns in Montana.

 Why is Bigfork called Bigfork?